 There are many different versions of water beads, including edible water beads – Tapioca balls.
 These are much better option for younger children, however, still a choking hazard for babies.
 Even better – Fun With Kids At Home shared their version of water beads play which is completely safe for babies – Safe Edible Non-Chokable Mini Water Beads

 This colour experiment was lots of fun.
-We will be checking out non-chokable beads with our baby soon too.Thank you for visiting and Happy Montessori!
-Please note: this post may contain affiliate links to products I use and recommend.
+We will be checking out non-chokable beads with our baby soon too.Thank you for visiting!
+Please note, this post may contain affiliate links to products I use or recommend.